Posts

 ③ To transport washing fluid, that is, drilling mud through the ground through the high-pressure mud pumps, drilling column into the borehole flow into the bottom of the well to flush the rock debris and cool the drill bit, and carry the rock debris through the outer surface of the column and the wall of the well between the annulus to return to the ground, to achieve the purpose of drilling the well.

-(1) Square Drill Pipe: square drill pipe has two kinds quadrilateral type and hexagonal type, China’s petroleum drill pipe each set of drill columns usually uses a quadrilateral type drill pipe.
-Its specifications are 63.5mm (2-1/2 inches), 88.9mm (3-1/2 inches), 107.95mm (4-1/4 inches), 133.35mm (5-1/4 inches), 152.4mm (6 inches) and so on.
-Usually, the length used is 12~14.5m.
+(1) Square Drill Pipe: Square drill pipes come in two types: quadrilateral and hexagonal.
+In China’s petroleum drill pipe, each set of drill columns usually uses a quadrilateral type drill pipe.
+Its specifications are 63.5mm (2-1/2 inches), 88.9mm (3-1/2 inches), 107.95mm (4-1/4 inches), 133.35mm (5-1/4 inches), 152.4mm (6 inches), and so on.
+The length used is usually 1214.5 m.

-(2) Drill Pipe: The drill pipe is the main tool for drilling wells, connected to the lower end of the square drill pipe, and as the drilling well continues to deepen, the drill pipe keeps lengthening the drill column one after another.
+(2) Drill Pipe: The drill pipe is the primary tool for drilling wells, connected to the lower end of the square drill pipe, and as the drilling well continues to deepen, the drill pipe keeps lengthening the drill column one after another.
 The specifications of drill pipe are: 60.3mm (2-3/8 inches), 73.03mm (2-7/8 inches), 88.9mm (3-1/2 inches), 114.3mm (4-1/2 inches), 127mm (5 inches), 139.7mm (5-1/2 inches) and so on.

 (3) Heavy Duty Drill Pipe: A weighted drill pipe is a transitional tool connecting the drill pipe and drill collar, which can improve the force condition of the drill pipe and increase the pressure on the drill bit.
 The main specifications of the weighted drill pipe are 88.9mm (3-1/2 inches) and 127mm (5 inches).